 Exercise is so much more important than making you look good.
 In fact, the health benefits are far superior, with looking good coming as a pleasant bonus.
-Exercise promotes the production of feel good brain chemicals, known as endorphins, which boost mood, productivity, and sense of wellbeing.
-In fact, exercise is a very important adjuvant in treating depressive illness, and may in some cases be the primary management technique.
+Exercise promotes the production of feel good brain chemicals, known as endorphins, which boost mood, productivity, and sense of well-being.
+In fact, exercise is a very important adjunct in treating depressive illness, and may in some cases be the primary management technique.

 For best results, get in your exercise sessions at least three times per week, up to a maximum of 5 times weekly.
 You will be surprised how good you feel after 6 short weeks of starting a new plan.

 When is the last time you spend real time in nature?
 Living in a concrete jungle, we spend less and less time camping, hiking or just going for walks in the beautiful forests.
 Mind you, we’re not advocating you go get lost in unfamiliar territory, but a light walk in nature is sure to give you a deeper appreciation of the beauty in the world.

 Better yet, how about picking up gardening?
 Knowing that you nurtured something from a seedling and watched it grow everyday can give you joy like raising a child.
 Knowing that you made a difference in the world may be all you need to break the psychological addiction to food.

 We know, sometimes you end up sacrificing friends for food, the selfish master that leads you down a spiral of depression.
 However, there is always time.
 Reconnect with friends you haven’t spoken to in week, months or even years.